• Skip to primary navigation

 This herb butter will be the easiest thing you make!

-and 2 tablespoons of a good quality olive oil.
+and 2 tablespoons of good-quality olive oil.

 Roughly chop the herbs.
 Chives.